 There’s a helpful guideline for figuring out how much money you’ll need to retire.
 The idea is: Take you estimated annual expenses, subtract any benefit payments you’ll be receiving—from the government or your employer—and multiply that times 25.
 If you figure you’ll need $100,000 a year to maintain your lifestyle.
 And you’ll be receiving $5000 in benefits payments.
 You’ll need to save about $1 million.

 That assume a retirement age of around 65 though.
 Early retirement will mean even more aggressive saving.
 To help you figure out roughly what you need by a certain age, a retirement calculator is the tool to use.
 There are dozens of retirement calculators available for free online.
-Some of our favorites include Bankrate’s and Nerdwallet’s.
-You enter your age, income, current savings, and how much you’ll be receiving in benefits, like a 401K in the U.S. or an RRSP in Canada.
+Some of our favorites include our own Wealthsimple retirement calculator.
+You enter your age, income, current savings, and how much you’ll be receiving in benefits, like an RRSP.
 If you’re lucky enough to have a pension, you’ll need to factor that in, too.

 Start saving now

 The CRA provides a variety of tax breaks that encourage savings.
-And there’s GRSPs.
+And there are Group RRSPs.
 Your savings will not only be tax-deferred, meaning you pay no income tax on any money you invest in it until you retire — but your employer may also kick in some money to match some, or even all, of your contribution.
 And there’s the RRSP, which is self-administered.
-Here’s a rundown of the various savings plans for Canadians
+Here’s a rundown of the various savings plans for Canadians.

 Cut your budget now